Thai Non-Immigrant B Visa Run | Visa Run to Savannakhet, Laos

 We collected our paperwork and passports from the Consulate and then headed straight to the border via tuk-tuk since we had a return bus booked to Tak in a few hours.

 At the Laos immigration point, we handed in our passports and completed Laos departure cards.
-Then, we paid the immigration official and headed back to catch the 50 Thai Baht bus across the Friendship Bridge.
+Then, we paid the immigration official and returned to catch the 50 Thai Baht bus across the Friendship Bridge.

 Once across the bridge and back in Thailand, we completed a TM6 arrival/departure form (which got stapled into our passports), scanned our fingerprints, and stamped our passports.